• Free UK delivery on orders over £35

 Magnesium

 Magnesium supplements help bones form and remain strong.
 It enables the small mineral crystals that comprise part of your bone structure to increase in density and gain strength.
 Magnesium is good for allowing your bones to absorb calcium more readily.
-The benefits to this are seen in the calcium section.

 • Establishing a natural energy boost thanks to energy-yielding metabolism

-• Healthy muscle function
+• Healthy muscle function and relief of muscle tension

 • Electrolyte balance